MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

   The [Intune Adoption Kit](https://aka.ms/IntuneAdoptionKit) might be helpful.
 Use it as-is, or change it for your organization.

-- Choose how to communicate Intune rollout information to your targeted organizational groups and users.
+- Choose how to communicate Intune rollout information to your targeted groups and users.
 For example:

-  - Create an organizational-wide in-person meeting, or use Microsoft Teams.
+  - Create an organization wide in-person meeting, or use Microsoft Teams.
   - Create an email for pre-enrollment, email for enrollment, and email for post-enrollment.
 For example:

     - **Email 1**: Explain the benefits, expectations, and schedule.
 Take this opportunity to showcase any other services whose access is granted on devices managed by Intune.